-The differences in cell wall composition of Gram-positive and Gram-negative bacteria account for the Gram staining differences.
-Gram-positive cell wall contains a thick layer of peptidoglycan with numerous teichoic acid cross-linking which resists the decolorization.
+The differences in Gram-positive and Gram-negative bacteria cell wall composition account for the Gram staining differences.
+Gram-positive cell wall contains a thick layer of peptidoglycan with numerous teichoic acid cross-linking, which resists decolorization.

-The decolorizing agent, (ethanol or an ethanol and acetone solution), interacts with the lipids of the membranes of both gram-positive and gram-negative bacteria.
+The decolorizing agent (ethanol or an ethanol and acetone solution) interacts with the lipids of both gram-positive and gram-negative bacteria membranes.

-The outer membrane of the Gram-negative cell (lipopolysaccharide layer) is lost from the cell, leaving the peptidoglycan layer exposed.
-Gram-negative cells have thin layers of peptidoglycan, one to three layers deep with a slightly different structure than the peptidoglycan of gram-positive cells.
+- The outer membrane of the Gram-negative cell is lost from the cell, leaving the thin peptidoglycan layer exposed.
 With ethanol treatment, gram-negative cell walls become leaky and allow the large CV-I complexes to be washed from the cell.

-The highly cross-linked and multi-layered peptidoglycan of the gram-positive cell is dehydrated by the addition of ethanol.
-The multi-layered nature of the peptidoglycan along with the dehydration from the ethanol treatment traps the large CV-I complexes within the cell.
+- The highly cross-linked and multi-layered peptidoglycan of the gram-positive cell is dehydrated by the addition of ethanol.
+Thus ethanol treatment traps the large CV-I complexes within the cell.

-After decolorization, the gram-positive cell remains purple in color, whereas the gram-negative cell loses the purple color and is only revealed when the counterstain, the positively charged dye safranin, is added.
+After decolorization, the gram-positive cell remains purple.
+In contrast, the gram-negative cell loses the purple color and is only revealed when the counterstain, the positively charged dye safranin, is added.

 Procedure of Gram Staining